-The Committee will undertake an initial review of each applicant's hours for which pay is received in the 10 years preceding [application deadline], subject to the exclusions noted above.
+The Committee will undertake an initial review of each applicant's hours for which pay is received in the five (5) years preceding May 30, 2024, subject to the exclusions noted above.
 If, based on this initial review, an applicant satisfies the minimum Qualifying Hours requirement, s/he will be invited to advance to the Written Test component of the selection process.